priyasanna/priyasol.github.io/docs/AI-FIRST-PRINCIPLES.md

-# AI-First Development: A Practical Approach
+# AI-First Development: Core Principles

 *"The best way to predict the future is to invent it, and the best way to invent it is to collaborate with intelligence - both human and artificial."*